-Raymond is Chairman and CEO of ATCC and ATCC Global.
-In this role, he has demonstrated the ability to apply business acumen, fiscal responsibility, and innovative approaches to the management of a non-profit/for-profit corporate structure.
-He holds a DVM from the University of Illinois and a Ph.D. in parasitology from the University of North Carolina.
+Dr. Cypess is Chairman, President and CEO of ATCC and ATCC Global.
+In this role, he brings a unique blend of business acumen and fiscal responsibility, along with a visionary approach to the management of a non-profit/for-profit corporate structure.
+Over the past 25 years, he has applied innovative, non-traditional strategies to the reinvention and transformation of ATCC - completely rebuilding the financial foundation of the organization.
+Dr. Cypess holds a DVM from the University of Illinois and a Ph.D. in Parasitology from the University of North Carolina.

-Prior to joining ATCC, Raymond was Dean of the College of Graduate Health Sciences, Professor of Microbiology and Immunology and Comparative Medicine, and Vice Provost for Research and Research Training, at the University of Tennessee, Memphis.
-He was awarded the University of Tennessee Memphis College of Medicine Outstanding Teacher Award for 1989–1993.
-Raymond has been an Associate Professor of Epidemiology and Microbiology at the University of Pittsburgh School of Public Health and Professor and Chairman at the New York State College of Veterinary Medicine.
+Prior to joining ATCC, Dr. Cypess was Dean of the College of Graduate Health Sciences, Professor of Microbiology, Immunology and Comparative Medicine, and Vice Provost for Research and Research Training, at the University of Tennessee, Memphis.
+During his leadership at the University, he created two new academic service departments - Biomedical Engineering and Comparative Medicine - as well as several center-wide core infrastructure units.
+Dr. Cypess also led a successful strategy significantly increasing the research funding of the University and was awarded the University of Tennessee Memphis College of Medicine Outstanding Teacher Award for 1989–1993.
+Prior to that, Dr. Cypess was an Associate Professor of Epidemiology and Microbiology at the University of Pittsburgh School of Public Health and Professor and Chairman at the New York State College of Veterinary Medicine.

-Raymond participated on the National Institute of Allergy and Infectious Diseases (NIAID) scientific review boards and various NIH Study Sections and served on several editorial boards.
+Dr. Cypess participated on the National Institute of Allergy and Infectious Diseases (NIAID) scientific review boards and various NIH study sections and served on several editorial boards.
 He is the author of more than 80 chapters, reviews, and journal articles, a fellow in the Infectious Disease Society, and a member of the American Epidemiology Society.
-At ATCC, he has served as principal investigator on numerous grants and contracts, including the Malaria Research and Reference Reagent Resource Center (MR4) and the Biodefense and Emerging Infections Resources repository (BEI Resources) from NIAID.
-He has served on boards for the New York Stock Exchange and NASDAQ corporations as well as Director and Treasurer of the Virginia Biotechnology Authority.
+At ATCC, he has served as Principal Investigator on numerous grants and contracts, including the Malaria Research and Reference Reagent Resource Center (MR4) and the Biodefense and Emerging Infections Resources repository (BEI Resources) from NIAID.
+He has served on boards for the New York Stock Exchange and NASDAQ corporations, and has also been Director and Treasurer of the Virginia Biotechnology Authority.

 Scott A. Siegel, Ph.D.